 Our legal team at Donati Law, PLLC understands that any type of vehicle accident can leave an entire family worried about a victim’s health, medical expenses, lost wages, and more.
-For this reason, our Memphis truck accident lawyers are prepared to form only the strongest legal strategies in order to pursue maximum personal injury compensation for the victim and his or her family.
+For this reason, our truck accident lawyers in Memphis are prepared to form only the strongest legal strategies in order to pursue maximum personal injury compensation for the victim and his or her family.
 When you choose to work with our team, you will never feel alone.
 We will provide top-tier legal solutions and compassionate representation from beginning to end.

 Truck Accident FAQ

 How Is Fault Determined in a Truck Accident?

 Fault is determined by a number of factors.
 The police will investigate the accident and create an accident report, which can be used as evidence.
 Your Memphis truck accident attorney will investigate the accident as well—as will the trucking company’s legal team.
 Ultimately, a negotiation between the parties will be reached or a judge in a court of law will decide who holds responsibility for the crash.

 The best things you can do to prove fault after a truck accident include: